Magnetic Resonance Imaging (MRI) of the Bones, Joints, and Soft Tissues

 ANTI-ANXIETY MEDICATION: If you require anti-anxiety medication due to claustrophobia, contact your ordering physician for a prescription.
 Please note that you will need some else to drive you home.

-STRONG MAGNETIC ENVIRONMENT: If you have metal within your body that was not disclosed prior to your appointment, your study may be delayed, rescheduled or cancelled upon your arrival until further information can be obtained.
+STRONG MAGNETIC ENVIRONMENT: If you have metal within your body that was not disclosed prior to your appointment, your study may be delayed, rescheduled or canceled upon your arrival until further information can be obtained.

 Based on your medical condition, your health care provider may require other specific preparation.